Visualize stream layers

 Class breaks

-Raw features can be rendered using the Class Breaks renderer option.
+Raw features can be rendered using the Class Breaks rendering option.
 The class breaks renderer defines the symbol for each feature in a feature layer based on the value of a numeric attribute.
 The numeric attribute values are used to define data ranges for the classes.
 Each feature is assigned a symbol based on the class break of its numeric attribute value.

 Class breaks renderer